brentvollebregt/nitratine.net/posts/how-to-make-hotkeys-in-python/post.md

     listener.join()
 ```

-Next we need to the the combinations to look out for.
+Next we need to declare the combinations to look out for.
 I this example I will use Shift + A. I will need to use two variants, Shift + A and Shift + a so the combination will be detected no matter what order they are pressed.
 If A is pressed first, 'a' will be given to the listener but if shift is pressed before A then 'A' will be given to the listener.
 Make a list called COMBINATIONS and add the keys in sets as shown below.

 ```python
 # The key combination to check